paburgosc/360Turns/README.md

--Folder data has the h5 from APDM /n
+-Folder data has the h5 from APDM
--Folder lib has the Python functions to read and analyze/n -Folder figures is used to save figures /n
+-Folder lib has the Python functions to read and analyze
+-Folder figures is used to save figures

 TO RUN